 Location: Playground A, Level 2, Grand Hall

 Dr. Peña Bedesem Chip Cash April Chamberlain Dr. Marialice B.F.X.
-Curran Rebekah Davis Dr. Julie Delello Jaime Donally Dr. Samantha Fecich Amanda Fox Rayna Freedman Sarah Fromhold Cassie Frost Christopher Hernandez Dr. Peter Hessling Bijan Jalali Dr. Deborah Kerby Kammas Kersch Cory Klinge David Lockett Dr. Dennis McElroy Rachelle Dene Poth Joy Powell Dr. Susan Poyo Dr. Brandie Shatto Dr. Torrey Trust Steve Wick
+Curran Dr. Rebekah Davis Dr. Julie Delello Jaime Donally Dr. Samantha Fecich Amanda Fox Dr. Rayna Freedman Sarah Fromhold Cassie Frost Christopher Hernandez Dr. Peter Hessling Bijan Jalali Dr. Deborah Kerby Kammas Kersch Cory Klinge David Lockett Dr. Dennis McElroy Rachelle Dene Poth Joy Powell Dr. Susan Poyo Dr. Brandie Shatto Dr. Torrey Trust Steve Wick

 Join Teacher Education Network leaders and community members to learn how the Standards for Educators are implemented into their practice and prepare current and future teachers for doing the same.
 At this interactive playground, you will discover digital tools, learning activities and PD ideas for the ISTE Educator Standards.

 |Attendee devices:||Devices useful|

 |Attendee device specification:||Smartphone: Android, iOS

 Laptop: Chromebook, Mac